Bloemfontein: Let's Green Bloem Expo

 This expo forms part of the Mangaung/Bloemfontein Rose Festival and gives 'green' and organic local businesses an opportunity to promote their businesses.
 This includes showcasing different products and services that support a green environment, such as solar power, grey water systems, vegetable tunnels, JoJo tank systems, etc.

-Basic education
+Education

 Bloemfontein houses many institutions of learning, from pre-schools to universities and colleges.
-Classes are taught in different languages from school to school, with some schools even teaching all their classes in two languages.
+Classes are taught in different languages from school to school, with some even teaching all their classes in two languages.
 The languages are predominantly Afrikaans, English, and Sesotho.